oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

      ```
 9. Register database with srvctl.

+   This step is not applicable for the source database provisioned in this lab since it is not using Grid Infrastructure.

    If the source database is deployed using Oracle Grid Infrastructure and the database is not registered using SRVCTL, then you must register the database before the migration.

-   This is not applicable for the source database provisioned in this lab since it is not using Grid Infrastructure.

 10. RMAN backup strategy.

-   There is no existing RMAN backup strategy for the source database that we have configured in this lab , so this step can be ignored for this lab.
+   This step can be ignored for this lab since there is no existing RMAN backup strategy for the source database used in this lab.

-   However if your source database has existing RMAN backups then follow below procedure.
+   If your source database has existing RMAN backups then follow below procedure.

    To preserve the source database Recovery Time Objective (RTO) and Recovery Point Objective (RPO) during the migration, the existing RMAN backup strategy should be maintained.